-Dam Removal at River Park: Demolition of the dam on the North Branch Chicago River at River Park began in summer 2018 and is projected to be completed in Spring 2019.
-This project includes removal of the dam, replacing it with riffles and gravel, and native plantings on the banks.
-Once the project is done, paddlers will no longer need to portage around the dam site and paddlers will be able to enjoy the natural scenery at the site!
+Dam Removal at River Park: Demolition of the dam on the North Branch Chicago River at River Park in 2018 included removal of the dam, replacing it with riffles and gravel, and native plantings on the banks.
+Paddlers no longer need to portage around the dam site and can enjoy the natural scenery at the site!
 The removal of the dam also benefits aquatic life by establishing fish passage and reconnecting the river system.
-Read more via Friends of the Chicago River.

 North Shore Channel: The North Shore Channel is a man-made waterway that extends northward from River Park, just south of Foster Avenue, to the Wilmette Locks at Lake Michigan near the Baha’i Temple.
 This straight canal with a slow current and few power boats is ideal for race practice, newer paddlers, and rowing shells.
 The Skokie Park District has created a boat access in a park on Oakton Street and the City of Chicago has created access at Lincoln Village.